Information provided includes course descriptions by subject only.

 006-105 Nutrient Management

-Students focus on profitable crop production methods using commercial products, nutrient credits, and rotational practices.
-Students learn how to interpret soil test reports, balance soil pH, meet nutrient requirements, and make product recommendations based upon economic, environmental, and legal criteria.
-Students will study field mapping based on global positioning systems and variable rate technology.
+This course will focus on profitable crop production methods using commercial products, nutrient credits, and rotational practices.
+Students will learn how to interpret soil test reports, balance soil pH, meet nutrient requirements, and make product recommendations based upon economic, environmental, and legal criteria.
+Students will learn to manage nutrients based on the use of a computer software program called Snap Plus, and will complete a nutrient management plan utilizing real farm data.

 006-106 Agribusiness Occupational Experience